inveniosoftware/react-searchkit/docs/docs/main_concepts.md

 The API layer is composed of:

 * `SearchAPI`: adapter for HTTP requests.
-Available in 2 flavors, for Elasticsearch and Invenio, it is responsible of serializing the `query` state to search requests for your REST APIs and serialize back responses to mutate the `results` state.
+Available in 2 flavors, for OpenSearch and Invenio, it is responsible of serializing the `query` state to search requests for your REST APIs and serialize back responses to mutate the `results` state.
 * `UrlHandlerApi`: an object capable of serializing the `query` state to the URL query string and vice versa, very useful for deep linking.

 > Note: given the structure of the Redux state, responses serialization must be adapted to the `results` state structure.